-Mission Specific Housing
+Mission-Specific Housing

-"Mission specific housing" targeted to special needs populations (e.g., those with mental illness, developmental and intellectual disabilities, physical disabilities) has also proven successful in an increasing number of jurisdictions.
-These housing units have out-of-cell programming and provide individuals with special needs daily opportunities to interact with other inmates and staff during meals, recreation, dayroom, and work activities.15 Scheduled activities (e.g., recreation) occur on the unit and disciplinary violations are handled on the unit whenever possible to avoid the circulation of inmates through disciplinary segregation.
+Mission-specific housing, targeted to special needs populations (e.g., those with mental illness, developmental and intellectual disabilities, or physical disabilities), has also proven successful in some jurisdictions.
+These housing units have outof-cell programming and provide daily opportunities for individuals with special needs to interact with other inmates and staff during meals and recreation, dayroom, and work activities.16 Scheduled activities (e.g., recreation) occur on the unit and disciplinary violations are handled on the unit whenever possible to avoid the circulation of inmates through disciplinary segregation.
 Housing that meets the needs of these populations reduces the number of vulnerable people held in segregation.
 For maximum effectiveness, these units should be located where it is easiest to hire and retain mental health and social work staff.

-The Washington State Department of Corrections (WADOC) describes its approach to placement of vulnerable and special needs populations as guided by a "mission-based strategy that enhances place safety (the process of understanding risks and needs and matching those with housing and procedures that mitigate the risks)."16 As in the previous examples, WADOC relies on screening to take into account multiple characteristics and needs of individuals entering the system.
-First, medical, mental health, and other aspects (e.g., elderly, cognitive disabilities) are assessed to identify special needs; a more focused PREA risk assessment follows.
-Decisions on placement in housing, programming, and work assignments are then made based on the combined findings.
-"Place safety" is considered, as well as needs for specialized programs and services.
-A Monitoring Plan is established for inmates who score at risk for sexual victimization or abusiveness.
+The Washington State Department of Corrections (WADOC) describes its approach to placement of vulnerable and special needs populations as guided by a "mission-based strategy that enhances place safety (the process of understanding risks and needs and matching those with housing and procedures that mitigate the risks)."17 As in the previous examples, WADOC relies on screening to take into account multiple characteristics and needs of individuals entering the system.
+First, medical, mental health, and other aspects (e.g., age, cognitive disabilities) are assessed to identify special needs; a more focused PREA risk assessment follows.
+Decisions on placement in housing, programs, and work assignments are then made based on the combined findings.
+Needs for specialized programs and services are also considered.
+A monitoring plan is established for inmates who score at risk for sexual victimization or abusiveness.

 If the risk appears moderate, this is taken into account in placement decisions, and periodic check-ins are conducted.
 Higher levels of identified risk result in mental health and medical referrals, frequent check-ins, and collaboration with unit staff to closely monitor interactions and well-being.
-All cases are decided on an individual basis and are re-evaluated each time the individual is transferred, as well as any time a concern arises or an incident is suspected or reported.
-WADOC places a priority on training staff to work with special populations within the general population based on inmate characteristics and needs, rather than isolating at-risk individuals.
+All cases are decided on an individual basis and are re-evaluated each time the individual is transferred, a concern arises, or an incident is suspected or reported.
+WADOC places a priority on training staff to work with special populations within the general population based on inmate characteristics and needs.